odzzi/pyredis-server/README.md

 > Python implement redis server.

 ## description
-Maybe it's performance is not so good, but it's easy to run a redis server for every one.
+It's easy to run a redis server for every one.

 ## Usage
 + download from git;